Issues and Ideas

 The Local Economy

 • Communities are increasingly competing to attract mobile 21st Century workers.
 Portage County can be a more active partner with businesses, schools, and higher education to increase the quality of life and promote a robust and diverse workforce.
-As Executive, I would play a visible leadership role in promoting how great our county is.
+We also need to do more work to ensure an affordable housing market, and that includes keeping property taxes low.
+As Executive, I would play a visible leadership role in promoting how great our county is to help attract businesses and workers.

 Paid for by Friends of Eric Olson